mengelhard/mmci_applied_ds/ds_glossary.md

 - Model interpretability: The degree to which a human can consistently predict the model’s result
 - Model, Algorithm: In the machine learning setting, model and algorithm are frequently used interchangeably to refer to the final ready-to-use machine learning method.
 These terms refer to the steps taken by the machine to assess input data and make a determination about what is shown in the data.
 - **Motif:** A pattern present in an image that can be detected with a convolutional filter.
-- Multi-class classification: The problem of classifying instances into one of three or more classes/
+- **Multi-class classification:** A prediction task in which the label y belongs to one of three or more classes or categories
 - Multi-Layer Perceptron (MLP): A supplement of feed forward neural network.
 It consists of three types of layers—the input layer, output layer and hidden layer.
 The input layer receives the input signal to be processed.
 The required task such as prediction and classification is performed by the output layer.
 An arbitrary number of hidden layers that are placed in between the input and output layer are the true computational engine of the MLP.
 Similar to a feed forward network in a MLP the data flows in the forward direction from input to output layer.
 The neurons in the MLP are trained with the back propagation learning algorithm.
-- Natural Language Processing (NLP):  A field in machine learning with the ability of a computer to understand, analyze, manipulate, and potentially generate human language.
+- **Natural Language Processing (NLP):**  A branch of machine learning concerned with training algorithms to understand, analyze, manipulate, and generate human language
-- Neural Network: A series of algorithms that endeavors to recognize underlying relationships in a set of data through a process that mimics the way the human brain operates.
+- Neural network: A series of algorithms that endeavors to recognize underlying relationships in a set of data through a process that mimics the way the human brain operates.
-- Numeric variables: Numeric variables have values that describe a measurable quantity as a number, like 'how many' or 'how much'.
-Therefore numeric variables are quantitative variables.
+- **Numeric variable:** A variable whose value describes a measurable quantity, such as 'how many' or 'how much'.
+Therefore numeric variables are quantitative variables
-- Object Detection: A computer vision technique that allows us to identify and locate objects in an image or video
+- **Object Detection:** A computer vision technique that allows objects in an image or video to be located and identified
 - **Odds:** The ratio of the probability that an event of interest *will* occur to the probability that it *will not* occur
 - Online Learning: A method of machine learning in which data becomes available in a sequential order and is used to update the best predictor for future data at each step, as opposed to batch learning techniques which generate the best predictor by learning on the entire training data set at once
 - Operating point:
-- Ordinal variables: An ordinal variable is similar to a categorical variable.
-The difference between the two is that there is a clear ordering of the categories.
+- **Ordinal variables:** A variable that is similar to a categorical variable, but the categories are ordered. *Example:* rating scales / Likert scales
 - Outlier: An observation that lies an abnormal distance from other values in a random sample from a population.
 - Overfitting: Overfitting is a scenario in which a machine learning model is trained to predict the training data too well, such that it does not generalize to new data sets.
 In theory, any set of data can be fit with a mathematical model if large numbers of parameters are entered into a mathematical model.
 This overfitting can occur even if there is no logical relationship between the data and the outcome.
 For example, a reasonably good fit can be obtained using regression to determine the relationship between age, cholesterol, and sex, to stroke because each of these variables has a physiological relationship with the development of atherosclerosis and subsequent stoke.
 The mathematical model relating these risk factors and stroke can have a better fit if more parameters than these are entered into the model, even if those parameters have nothing to do with stroke.
 The resulting model may not perform well clinically if its fit relies on these extra variables.
 When the model is applied to a different data set than the one on which it was developed, its predictive ability may fail.
 - Parameter: Parameters are the internal values of a machine learning model that are derived based on the training data.
 For example, the parameters in logistic regression include the weights that are multiplied with each input variable as part of the regression equation.
 If a logistic-regression model were developed to assess the need for a radiograph to evaluate an ankle trauma case, input features may include the presence of bone tenderness at anatomic sites A and B. The parameter associated with each site would be greater than 0, indicating a higher likelihood that radiographs are needed to rule out fracture.
 The overall score would be related to multiplying the presence or absence (1 or 0) of tenderness at A and B with their respective parameters.
 The values of the parameters are learned during a training process to optimize the fit between the available data and the machine learning model outputs.